Bowel program spinal cord injury

 The uncontrolled bowel after spinal cord injury is known as neurogenic bowel.
 It has two types

 In spinalcord injury above T12 the neurogenic bowel will be reflex bowel .
 Although signals from rectum do not reach the brain and one doesn’t feel the urge to have bowel movement but the spinal cord helps in bowel movement and passing stool by creating a reflex known as defecation reflex .
-After passing stool sphincter will close.
+After passing stool sphincter will stay close.
 It is also called bowel movement in upper motor neuron.

 What is a suppository?